-2025 started with strong origination compared to the 2024 fiscal year with growth in total origination of 27%.
-As described in the Company's fourth quarter results, single family commitment activity grew over the same period in the prior year, and this translated into funded mortgages in the first quarter of 2025.
-In its commercial segment, origination grew by 18% as the Company continued to lead the industry in the insured mortgage market.
-To begin the year, the Company continued to build its MUA and its portfolio of mortgages pledged under securitization.
+Origination volumes in the first six months of 2025 were strong compared to the 2024 fiscal year with growth in total origination of 25%.
+This growth was the result of higher commitment activity in the residential segment which began in late 2024.
+Residential origination volumes including renewals grew by 39% for the six-month period.
+In its commercial segment, origination for the first two quarters grew by 8% as the Company continued to lead the industry in the insured mortgage market.
+At the mid year point, the Company continued to build its MUA and its portfolio of mortgages pledged under securitization.
 It will benefit from both MUA and its securitized portfolio in the future: earning income from mortgage administration, net securitization margin and improving its position to capture increased renewal opportunities.

-In the short term, the Company expects increased year-over-year single-family originations in the next two quarters as continued strength in new commitment activity has resulted in a larger pipeline compared to early 2024.
-With 5-year fixed mortgage rates already 0.85-1.00% lower than a year ago and the Bank of Canada expected to resume cutting overnight rates over the next six months, housing activity may prove resilient.
+In the short term, the Company expects increased year-over-year single-family originations in the next two quarters as continued strength in new commitment activity has resulted in a larger pipeline compared to 2024.
+With 5-year fixed mortgage rates about 0.65-0.85% lower than a year ago and favorable employment rates, housing activity may prove resilient.
 This outlook, however, must be considered alongside the uncertain and potential negative impact of U.S. tariffs.
 Management believes the imposition of U.S. tariffs may have an unfavorable impact to the Canadian economy and, in particular, employment.
 The impact may also increase the risk of recession in the country.

-As indicated above, the Company continued to see year-over-year growth of single-family mortgage commitments in the first quarter of 2025 and, accordingly, management expects second quarter origination volumes to exceed those from the same quarter last year.
-For its commercial segment, the Company anticipates steady new origination volumes as government incentives support the creation of multi-unit housing and mortgage rates come down with expected BoC rate cuts.
-These initiatives, including the increase in the Canada Mortgage Bonds program from \$40 to \$60 billion, not only enhanced the level of financing available for multi-unit mortgages, but also removed uncertainties about such programs in the future.
-These developments have created a reliable and stable source of funds for the Company to originate CMHC insured multi-unit mortgages.
-However, with the increased certainty of these programs, other lenders have entered this market, and this competition has moved spreads tighter from the levels available in the first half of 2024.
+As indicated above, the Company continued to see year-over-year growth of single-family mortgage commitments in the second quarter of 2025.
+In June 2025, First National recorded over \$3 billion of new prime residential commitments which was more than double for the same month in 2024.
+Accordingly, management expects third quarter origination volumes to exceed those from the same quarter last year.
+For its commercial segment, the Company anticipates steady new origination volumes based on a robust pipeline of commitments.
+The CMB program and its dedicated allocations to apartment financing has created a reliable and stable source of funds for the Company to originate CMHC insured multi-unit mortgages.
+However, with the increased certainty of these programs, other lenders have entered this market, and spreads are tighter than the levels available in 2024.
 In both business segments, management is confident that First National will remain a competitive lender in the marketplace.